apache/parquet-format/LogicalTypes.md

 A byte offset indicating the start of the byte range within the referenced data.
 If not set, readers must treat the value as 0.
 If set and non-zero, readers must seek to this offset to retrieve the referenced data.
+`offset` must be set for a self-reference (`path` not set); it is optional for an external reference (`path` set).

 ##### size

 The byte length of the referenced data.
-Must be zero or a positive integer if set; a value of 0 indicates empty referenced data. `size` must be set whenever `offset` is set or `path` is not set.
+Must be zero or a positive integer if set; a value of 0 indicates empty referenced data. `size` must be set whenever `offset` is set.
 It may be omitted only for a whole-file external reference (`path` set, `offset` not set), in which case the range runs to the end of the referenced file.
+Because a self-reference always sets `offset`, it always sets `size` as well.

 ##### content_type